Heller’s 2nd Amendment

 Heller’s judicial rewrites of remaining text

-Well Regulated.
-Heller conjectured that well regulated “implies nothing more than … proper discipline,” never considering the first U.S. constitution, the Articles of Confederation, that provided for “well regulated and disciplined militia.”
-To equate well regulated and disciplined, as Heller did, would reduce the constitution that governed the Revolution and founding—and the drafting of the Amendment itself—to “disciplined and disciplined militia,” or nonsense.
+Well regulated.
+Citing a dictionary, Scalia conjectured that well regulated “implies nothing more than … proper discipline,” not considering the Articles of Confederation that provided for “well regulated and disciplined militia.”
+To equate well regulated and disciplined, as Heller did, would reduce the first constitution that governed the amendment’s drafting to “disciplined and disciplined militia.”
+And violate another cardinal rule that the Constitution “receive a reasonable interpretation,” as Justice Story warned, not be “reduced to a state of imbecility.”

 Militia.
-Heller speculated that militia meant “citizens’ militia,” not government “regulated military forces” (the majority characterized as “organized,” contradicting its definition of regulated).
-Citizens’ militia outside militia constituted to serve public authority was a judicial invention that ignored the militia system, founding-era laws, and the “axiom of our political system” by which the States, not citizens, would resist federal tyranny.
+Scalia next speculated that militia meant “citizens’ militia,” not government “regulated military forces” (which he characterized as “organized,” contradicting his definition of regulated).
+Citizens’ militia outside forces constituted to serve public authority was a judicial invention that ignored the militia system, founding-era laws, and Hamilton’s “axiom of our political system” by which the States, not citizens, would resist federal tyranny.
 Heller had no more basis to find citizens’ militia (armed rabble) constitutionally protected than citizens’ juries (“tar-and-feather” mobs).

 Read More